rahulhaque/laravel-filepond/README.md

 First have a look at the `./config/filepond.php` to know about all the options available out of the box.
 Some important ones mentioned below.

+#### Permanent Storage

+This package uses Laravel's public filesystem driver for permanent file storage by default.
+Change the `disk` option to anything you prefer for permanent storage.

+#### Temporary Storage

+This package uses Laravel's local filesystem driver for temporary file storage by default.
+Change the `temp_disk` and `temp_folder` name to points towards directory for temporary file storage.

+> **Tip:** Setting both permanent and temporary file storage to third party will save bandwidth as the files are directly uploaded to cloud.
+On the other hand, you will lose the ability to use controller level validation because the files will not be available in your application server.

 #### Validation Rules

 Default global server side validation rules can be changed by modifying `validation_rules` array in `./config/filepond.php`.
 These rules will be applicable to FilePond's `/process` route.

-#### Temporary Storage

-This package adds a disk to Laravel's filesystem config named `filepond` which points towards `./storage/app/filepond` directory for temporary file storage.
-Set your own if needed.

 ## Commands (Cleanup)